The ballpoint pen is the most common writing instrument in the world, but how in the world does it actually work?

 Anatomy of a Ballpoint Pen

-Ballpoint pen refills are made up of an ink reservoir, a brass, steel, or tungsten carbide ball, and the housing that holds the ball.
+Manufacturers make ballpoint pen refills with an ink reservoir, a ball or brass, steel, or tungsten carbide, and the housing that holds the ball.

 The ballpoint pen consists of a ballpoint refill and a barrel.